zotonic/zotonic/deps/gen_smtp/README.markdown

 Mission
 =======

-Provide a generic SMTP server and client framework that can be extended via callback modules in the OTP style.
+Provide a generic Erlang SMTP server framework that can be extended via callback modules in the OTP style.
+A pure Erlang SMTP client is also included.
 The goal is to make it easy to send and receive email in Erlang without the hassle of POP/IMAP.
-This is *not* a true mailserver - although you could build one with it.
+This is *not* a complete mailserver - although it includes most of the parts you'd need to build one.

 The SMTP server/client supports PLAIN, LOGIN, CRAM-MD5 authentication as well as STARTTLS and SSL (port 465).